HinaH1/dental-caries-segmentation/README.md

 ### Phase Two

-Phase Two requires the CariXray dataset, which must be requested directly from Dang et al. Once obtained, run the preparation scripts to reorganise the data into YOLO format:
+Phase Two requires the CariXray dataset, which must be requested directly from Dang et al. Once obtained, run the preparation scripts to reorganise the data into YOLO format, please not the location of the files must be updated manually within the script prior to running:

 ```bash
 python data_preparation/prepare_detection.py